contiki-ng/contiki-ng/os/services/demux/README.md

 `demux` sevice provides an easy way to handle two network interfaces on a node.
-There are two modules avaialble:
+There are two modules available:

 * `demux/net-demux`
 * `demux/mac-demux`